enioka-Haute-Couture/enioka_scan/docs/dependencies.md

 ### `scanner`

 Core components of the library, **required** for it to work.
-It includes the scanner APIs, default scanning activity and service, and camera-as-a-scanner functionality.
+It includes the scanner APIs, default scanning activity and service.

+### `scanner-camera`

+Includes the `CAMERA_SCANNER` provider.
+It includes camera-as-a-scanner functionality, and default camera layout for scanner activity.

 ### `provider-cs-athesi-e5l`